elconrad23/bionix/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
 "# bionix"

-#the embedded part
+#Embedded system
-you need to download the arduino ide with the mecessary libraries inorder to program the esp32 copy and paste the program to your ide, connect everything depending on the pins from the code then upload it to the esp32 using the upload button
+you need to download the arduino ide with the necessary libraries inorder to program the esp32 then copy and paste the program to your ide, connect everything depending on the pins from the code then upload it to the esp32 using the upload button.